 Itinerary: Park of the Monsters in Bomarzo, Castiglione in Teverina, Civita di Bagnoregio

-During this tour, we will visit Tuscia, a real, authentic area of Italy that has been inhabited since the Etruscan Era.
+During this tour, you will visit Tuscia, a real, authentic area in Italy that has been inhabited since the Etruscan Era.
 In fact, Tuscia was the homeland of the ancient Etruscans.
 Today, this area is located in the region of Lazio, not far from Rome and mostly around the city of Viterbo.
 So, you will discover the history, art, and culture of bygone days visiting this area.

 Park of the Monsters in Bomarzo pic n°4 - 5

 The Park of the Monsters was designed by architect Pirro Ligorio, one of the greatest Italian architects of the 16th century, at the request of Prince Pier Francesco Orsini (called also "Vicino").
 After the death of his wife, Prince Vicino wanted to create a unique and magnificent work in her memory, something that would "astonish" everyone.
 That is why this park was born for.

 In fact, inside this huge park, you will find many startling statues of gigantic shapes such as giant animals, sirens, Roman goddesses, Homeric heroes beyond the funeral mausoleum of his deceased wife.
 It is a Manieristic monumental complex, a beautiful garden where among the natural vegetation the above mentioned large sculptures and buildings are hidden.
-Today it is a private property, and one of the major tourist attractions of the area.
+Today it is private property, and one of the major tourist attractions of the area.

 Wine Museum Castiglione in Teverina pic n°6

 Leaving the park, go ahead in the direction of Castiglione in Teverina.
 Here, you can visit an interesting museum of wine.
-Tools, machinery, various objects and many photos are displayed, all related to wine production.
-You can take part of a guided tour right at the museum.
+Tools, machinery, various objects, and many photos are displayed, all related to wine production.
+You can take part in a guided tour right at the museum.